The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 gated_output = gate * attn_out

-# Skip connection: original language tokens
+# Skip connection: preserve original language understanding

 return lang_tokens + gated_output